rjweld21/OpenSourcePneumaticSystem/README.md

 Developed and documented by R.J.
 Weld and Kishan Patel

+## SAFETY NOTES
+1. This circuit is safe to use but should not be played with.
+Many wires have been taped down and hidden to prevent accidents until a more secure and shielded design can be created.
+2. If alterations or repairs to loose components do need to happen...
+    - Ensure all power sources are unplugged before touching circuit
+    - Do not leave any open wires
+    - Do not plug wires into places not outlined in the schematics below
+3. The power source used for this system is 15V and can cause serious shock, especially to users with wet hands who touch things they are not supposed to.
+4. With correct usage, the circuit used here will cause no harm.

 ## Overview
 This is an open-source pneumatic control system utilizing an Arduino UNO and the Python 3 programming language.
 Python is used for graphic user interface, GUI, control which sends signals